stjude-rust-labs/sprocket/crates/README.md

   prints the linting diagnostics and exits with a status code of `1`.
 * `analyze` - Parses, validates, and analyzes a single WDL document or a directory containing WDL documents.
-Prints a debug representation of the document scopes and exits with a status code of `0` if the documents are valid; otherwise, prints the validation diagnostics and exits with a status code of `1`.
+Prints a debug representation of the analysis result and exits with a status code of `0` if the documents are valid; otherwise, prints the validation diagnostics and exits with a status code of `1`.
 * `format` - Parses, validates, and then formats a single WDL document, printing